Tom Knight (American football)

-Thomas Knight (born December 29, 1974) is a former American football cornerback in the National Football League.
-He was drafted by the Arizona Cardinals in the 1st round of the 1997 NFL Draft.
+Thomas Knight (born December 29, 1974) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He was selected by the Arizona Cardinals in the first round of the 1997 NFL draft.
 He also played for the Baltimore Ravens.

 Knight played at Cherokee High School in the Marlton section of Evesham Township, New Jersey and was selected all-South Jersey.
 Knight received a full scholarship from Iowa to play football in 1991.

+Professional career

+The Arizona Cardinals selected Knight in the first round (ninth overall) of the 1997 NFL draft.
+He was the third cornerback selected, following Shawn Springs (third overall) and Bryant Westbrook (fifth overall).

+On July 17, 1997, the Arizona Cardinals signed Knight to a three–year, $8.22 million rookie contract that included a signing bonus of $3.74 million.